carallon/pharos-controller-api/sphinx-src/queryjs/websocket/subscriptions.rst

 subscribe_status_monitor
 ========================

-Subscribe for status updates to RDM devices and fixtures.
+Subscribe to status monitor completion events and to status updates for RDM devices and fixtures.

   This subscription is not available on VLC or VLC+.